-Ans.
-The registered person shall be entitled to the credit only upon receipt of the last lot or instalment.
+Ans: The registered person shall be entitled to the credit only upon receipt of the last lot or installment.

 The underlying reasoning for this restriction is that no change in return is permitted after September of next FY.
 If annual return is filed before the month of September, then no change can be made after filing of annual return.